To vote in the elections you need to be on the electoral register.

 If you want to opt out of having your details appear on the edited register, please tick the ‘Edited Register’ box.
 You must also ask each person named on the form if they want to opt out of the edited register.
 A pre-printed tick in Column A.iv will tell you the choice made by electors last year, and this will apply to the new Register unless deleted by each registered person.

-What if I am moving house before 15 October?
+What if I am moving house after I complete a form?

 Inspection of the Full Electoral Register